 Within that broad search, select organizations and make a list of the organizations along with selection criteria.
 Example criteria include mission, culture, values, type of work, and their customers.
 Create a numerical scoring system such that you can weigh your preferences with a simple numerical score.
 After you do this, prioritize based on the highest values.

-The top three to five are your preferred places to create your internship.
-You’ll want to spend several hours researching your top preferences.
+The top three to five are your preferred organizations to create your internship.
+Spend several hours researching your preferred organizations.
 Research every executive with searches on Facebook, Instagram, LinkedIn, Medium, Twitter, YouTube, Vimeo, and any industry-specific sites.
 Research their products and services everywhere.
-Look for press releases, articles written about the organization and its employees, information on GlassDoor about the culture and work.
+Look for press releases, articles written about the organization and its employees, and information on sites like GlassDoor about the culture and work.

 5. SEND OUT TAILORED COVER LETTERS

-When you write your cover letter based on your thorough research, you want to demonstrate to the hiring executive:
+When you write your cover letter based on your thorough research, you want to demonstrate to the hiring executive, 5 qualities or 5 reasons to consider you:

 - You’re qualified